ESC

 the FASTP is lightly armed and has a small inventory of mostly older weapons and equipment (2023)

-18 is the legal minimum age for compulsory military service (reportedly not enforced); 17 is the legal minimum age for voluntary service (2023)
+limited information; 18 is the minimum age for compulsory military service (reportedly not enforced) and 17 years of age (with parental permission) for voluntary service (2024)

 Environment